 The white grape variety comes from France.
-Synonyms are Caca d'Oie, Cacabois, Cacabouet, Persan Blanc (but it is not a colour mutation of the red variety Persan) and Saint-Péray.
-Although synonyms seem to indicate this, it should not be confused with the Grosse Jacquère (no longer cultivated) or Molette varieties.
+Synonyms are Caca d'Oie, Cacabois, Cacabouet, Grosse Jacquère, Persan Blanc (but it is not a colour mutation of the red variety Persan), Saint-Péray and Saint-Péray Blanc.
+Despite apparently indicative synonyms, it should not be confused with the varieties Grosse Jacquère (no longer cultivated) or Molette.
 According to DNA analyses carried out in 2012, it is probably a natural cross between Gouais Blanc x Grain.
 However, this is based on only 20-DNA markers (see Molecular genetics).
 In addition, a parent-offspring relationship with the Italian variety Avanà (Hibou Noir in Savoy) was found.
 The medium to late-maturing vine is susceptible to both types of mildew.
 It is cultivated at the southern end of the Lac du Bourget in Savoy.
-However, no stock was reported in 2010.
+However, no stocks were recorded in 2016 (statistics Kym Anderson).